 Gym and Entertainment

 1. Ditch your gym membership.
 Do push-ups, sit ups, jumping jacks Etc in your own Home Instead.
 Go for a run, hike or even a bicycle ride.
+Look for creatine supplement that work and don’t over do it.
 Based on your level of frugality, simply downsizing from a private gym to a family YMCA might also be a suitable option.

 2. Stop playing the lotto.
 Its for people who aren’t very good at figuring out the odds.
 And the odds are about on par with getting hit with lightning if you expect to hit the jackpot.